joshbwelll/FinTech-Payment-Funnel-Analysis/README.md

 # FinTech-Payment-Funnel-Analysis

 **Executive Summary:**
-A significant number of subscriptions remain unpaid which indicates potential friction in the online payment process and has largely impacted revenue negatively.
-This analysis identifies pain points within the payment portal and provide actionable recommendations to improve the conversion rate of successful payments using SQL and a data science notebook to build a product funnel analysis.
+A large volume of unpaid subscriptions at a fintech company revealed significant friction in the online payment experience, negatively impacting revenue.
+This analysis leveraged SQL and a data science notebook to build a comprehensive product funnel, identifying key drop-off points within the payment process.
+The findings informed strategic, data-driven recommendations to improve the conversion rate of successful payments.

 ![image](https://github.com/user-attachments/assets/b6b46878-c6fa-43d7-ab0d-cd783c0c7cdb)